farao-community/farao-community.github.io/pages/docs/input-data/crac-import.md

 Crac crac = cracCreationContext.getCrac();

 // if the format is known, use directly the suited implementations of NativeCracImporter and CracCreator
-// if no configuration is explicitely given, use the default one
+// if no configuration is explicitly given, use the default one
 // this approach is preferred as the previous one is the format is known, as it returns directly the expected implementation of the CracCreationContext
 FbConstraint nativeCrac = new FbConstraintImporter().importNativeCrac(new FileInputStream(new File("fbDocument.xml")));
 CracCreationParameters paramaters = CracCreationParameters.load();